polydawn/reach/README.md

 API edges
 ---------

-Stellar drives Repeatr around via JSON API.
+Reach drives Repeatr around via JSON API.

-Stellar is meant to be a user-facing CLI tool.
+Reach is meant to be a user-facing CLI tool.
 You can configure it with json config files.

-Stellar json files (namely modules) are meant to be human-readable and human-writable.
+Reach json files (namely modules) are meant to be human-readable and human-writable.
 However, they can also get quite verbose for large projects.
 It is explicitly intended to be reasonable to generate module json with a higher level language.
-(In other words, Stellar is "Layer 2" in the Timeless Stack model, and you should feel free to implement your own business logic constructs in "Layer 3" that generate module json.)
+(In other words, Reach is "Layer 2" in the Timeless Stack model, and you should feel free to implement your own business logic constructs in "Layer 3" that generate module json.)

-Stellar only performs *non-turing complete* operations (excluding what occurs inside containers, of course) -- that is, the stellar modules express a dependency DAG, but there is not (and will not be) support for modules which generate more steps, etc.
+Reach only performs *non-turing complete* operations (excluding what occurs inside containers, of course) -- that is, the reach modules express a dependency DAG, but there is not (and will not be) support for modules which generate more steps, etc.
 Build this kind of feature at Layer 3.